 Certain events take place in our lives that can have a significant effect on financial matters.
 Among them: getting married or divorced, retiring, changing jobs, relocating, or coming into a large sum of money.
 The same goes for having a baby, going through fertility treatments, or adopting a child—any of which can change your financial priorities and needs.
 Caring for aging parents can affect your financial plans too, as can a death in the family.

 Working with an experienced financial advisor can help you sort through the complexities and emotions, helping to save you time, stress, and potentially money.
-Download a copy of our checklist “Is It Time to Consult a Financial Advisor?” for more examples.

 2. Modern Families